agrafix/Spock/README.md

 ## Notes

-Since version 0.11.0.0 Spock drops simple routing in favor of typesafe routing.
+Since version 0.11.0.0 Spock drops simple routing in favor of typesafe routing and drops safe actions in favor of the "usual" way of csrf protection with a token.

 Since version 0.7.0.0 Spock supports typesafe routing.
 If you wish to continue using the untyped version of Spock you can Use `Web.Spock.Simple`.
 The implementation of the routing is implemented in a separate haskell package called `reroute`.